tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP_Intro_Boosting_Bagging.md

 Communicate that **weak learners** are a consequence of limited data to learn from.
 This may mean too few features or the data provided doesn't allow for data points to be classified.

 * Provide more context around **weak learners** by defining them as algorithms/classifiers that are unable to accurately learn from the data they are being provided.
+This is why their predictions are only a little better than random chance.
 The classifiers can make predictions; however, their predictions are not representative of the relationship between inputs and target.

 * **Weak learners** are described as being only slightly better than random chance.